-Therefore, enzyme deficiency can lead to immune responses to these incompletely digested food fragments, which may lead to food allergies.
+Therefore, enzyme deficiency can lead to immune responses to these incompletely digested food fragments, possibly leading to allergies.

-Other nutrient deficiencies can happen with poor digestion and nutrient absorption, even though you’re eating enough food.
+Other nutrient deficiencies can happen with poor digestion and nutrient absorption, even though you eat enough food.
 These could be vitamins, amino acids, and minerals.

 Symptoms of nutrient deficiencies may include: